 - 4.19 Tables 4.3 to 4.10 below present the findings of the assessment of these five development strategy options.
 The assessment has explored the relative merits of different spatial strategies for the Neighbourhood Plan in relation to the eight SEA themes. - 4.20 To support the assessment findings, the options have been ranked in terms of their sustainability performance against each of the key sustainability issues described in Chapter 3.
 It is intended that this will provide a basic indication of the relative sustainability merits of the options in relation to each key issue considered.
-An appreciation of those relative merits is a useful tool to aid the plan-making group in its selection of a final option to carry forward to the current Regulation 14 version of the Neighbourhood Plan.
+An appreciation of those relative merits was a useful tool to aid the plan-making group in its selection of a final option to carry forward through the Neighbourhood Plan.

-11 Saham Toney Masterplanning Report, AECOM, February 2020
+&lt;sup>11 Saham Toney Masterplanning Report, AECOM, February 2020 roject Title